jdalrymple/gitbeaker/packages/rest/README.md

 });
 ```

-Rate limits can be override when instantiating a API wrapper.
+Rate limits can be overridden when instantiating a API wrapper.
 For ease of use, these limits are configured using glob patterns, and can be formatted in two ways.

 1. The glob for the endpoint with the corresponding rate per second
 2. The glob for the endpoint, with an object specifying the specific method for the endpoint and the corresponding rate limit